SEL1004 : Introduction to Literary Studies II

 Assessment Rationale And Relationship

-At the end of this course, students will submit a 2,250 word essay.
-This will allow students to demonstrate their ability to create their own argument based on their close reading of literary texts, supported with secondary criticism and/or historical evidence.
+Their first assessment of an essay allows students to demonstrate their ability to create their own argument based on their close reading of literary texts, supported with secondary criticism and/or historical evidence.

 Reading Lists